 The success of our sustained release drug delivery product candidates is dependent upon retention following insertion and during the course of intended therapy.
-As such, we continue to conduct non-significant risk, or NSR, studies in the United

-States for our sustained release intracanalicular depots in an effort to increase the rate of retention.
+As such, we continue to conduct non-significant risk, or NSR, studies in the United States for our sustained release intracanalicular depots in an effort to increase the rate of retention.
 All NSR studies that we have performed to date have involved placebo vehicle control intracanalicular depots without active drug.
 If we determine to make any future changes to the design or composition of our depots, such changes could affect the outcome of any subsequent clinical trials using these updated depots.
 For example, in our Phase 2b clinical trial of OTX-TP, we are using a different version of intracanalicular depot than either of the depots that we used in our Phase 2a clinical trial of OTX-TP.
-Based on the results of our completed Phase 2a clinical trial, we designed a OTX-TP depot that is being used in our Phase 2b clinical trial to deliver drug over a 90 day period at the same daily rate as the two-month version of the depot used in the Phase 2a clinical trial.
+Based on the results of our completed Phase 2a clinical trial, we designed the OTX-TP depot that was used in our Phase 2b clinical trial to deliver drug over a 90 day period at the same daily rate as the two-month version of the depot used in the Phase 2a clinical trial.
 To achieve this, we modified the design of the OTX-TP depot to enlarge it in order to enable the depot to carry a greater amount of drug.
 In addition, we incorporated minor structural changes to improve retention rates.
-As a result, the outcome of our Phase 2b clinical trial may differ from the outcome of our Phase 2a clinical trial.
-Likewise, although we do not believe that the presence of an active drug influences retention rates, because the depots in our NSR studies did not contain active drug, we cannot be certain what impact, if any, the addition of an active drug may have on retention rates.
-If the retention rates for our depots are inadequate to ensure that the patient is receiving appropriate therapy, we may not be able to obtain regulatory approvals or, even if approved, achieve market acceptance of our products.
+In our Phase 2b clinical trial depots were found to be retained in 91% of patients at day 60, 88% of patients at day 75 and 48% of patients at day 90, reflecting the corresponding absorption and clearance of the depots with the duration of drug release.
+We plan to conduct additional non-significant risk studies on additional modified depot designs as we design our Phase 3 trials for OTX-TP.
+If in our Phase 3 clinical trials the retention rates for our depots are inadequate to ensure that the patient is receiving appropriate therapy, we may not be able to obtain regulatory approvals or, even if approved, achieve market acceptance of our products.